jeremycross/UniYear2/README.md

 ### Assignments

 #### Assignment 1
-Generate a random element from a DnD game (from a treasure to a whole chamber with treasures/monsters/etc. which is to be selected via user input) and prints out a description of the element generated.
+Generates a random element from a DnD game (from a treasure to a whole chamber with treasures/monsters/etc. which is to be selected via user input) and prints out a description of the element generated.
 #### Assignment 2
 Generates a level of dungeon for a DnD DM that has 5 Chambers (this will be done ignoring geometries) and prints out a formatted description of the level generated.
 #### Assignment 3